gspider8/CS540-OceanFront/README.md

   -For future projects, a python script that runs the delete key every few seconds would be helpful to automate removal of uneeded points from old polygon<br><br>
 If you are a visual learner refer to PolygonEditingSampleVideo.mp4 to see a step-by-step recording

+ ## Limitations
+ Parcels within a parcel on the coastline such as a condo building or individual units are not designated as ocean front.
+The analysis needed to correct this is beyond the scope of the course